-1406.6 Finish surfaces.
-Finish materials installed over radiant heating panels or systems shall be installed in accordance with the manufacturer's installation instructions.
+1406.5 Finish surfaces.
+Finish materials installed over radiant heating panels or systems shall be installed in accordance with the manufacturer's instructions.
 Surfaces shall be secured so that nails or other fastenings do not pierce the radiant heating elements.

 1407.1 General.
-Electric duct heaters shall be installed in accordance with the manufacturer's installation instructions and NFPA 70.
-Electric furnaces shall be tested in accordance with UL 1995.
+Electric duct heaters shall be installed in accordance with the manufacturer's instructions and NFPA 70 as modified by Chapter 34 Electric duct heaters shall comply with UL 1996.

 1407.2 Installation.
 Electric duct heaters shall be installed so that they will not create a fire hazard.
 Class 1 ducts, duct coverings and linings shall be interrupted at each heater to provide the clearances specified in the manufacturer's installation instructions.
 Such interruptions are not required for duct heaters listed and labeled for zero clearance to combustible materials.
 Insulation installed in the immediate area of each heater shall be classified for the maximum temperature produced on the duct surface.

 1407.4 Access.
-Duct heaters shall be accessible for servicing, and clearance shall be maintained to permit adjustment, servicing and replacement of controls and heating elements.
+Duct heaters shall be located to allow access for servicing, and clearance shall be maintained to permit adjustment, servicing and replacement of controls and heating elements.